btbytes/nim-cookbook/index.md

 	+ Argument parsing
 	+ Logging
 * Testing
-* Interfacing with C language libraries
+* Interfacing with C libraries
 	+ Using Nim from Python
 	+ Using Nim from C
 * Shell programming